What Is Morphine?

 The pill form works in a rapid release form; it works fast and lasts for hours.
 Pills can be crushed and taken with food, or through a nasogastric tube.
+In some cases, Morphine can also be smoked or snorted.
 The injection form goes into someone’s skin, in a major vein or injected into one’s fatty tissue.
 Once the liquid enters the bloodstream, the chemicals are released through the body.
 Due to the addictive properties of Morphine, expectant mothers should use extreme caution.
 Additionally, people taking other drugs should exercise extreme caution when taking Morphine.

 Morphine Side Effects

 Morphine creates a variety of side effects.
 These include: